TIBCOSoftware/snappydata/docs/quickstart.md

 $ ./bin/spark-shell --driver-memory=6g --packages "SnappyDataInc:snappydata:0.7.0-s_2.11"
 ```
 This will open a Spark shell and download the relevant SnappyData files to your local machine.
 It may take some time to download the files.
 NOTE: I(jags) CHANGED THE PACKAGE NAME.
-CONFIRM WITH AMOGH
+CONFIRM WITH AMOGH.

 <a id="Start_quickStart"></a>